A Gift from Above

 Message to Laodicea

-14 “To the messenger of the church in Laodicea write: Thus says the Amen, the faithful and true witness, the origin7 of the creation of God: 15 I know your works, that you are neither hot nor cold.
+14 “To the messenger of the church in Laodicea write: Thus says the Amen, the faithful and true witness, the origin8 of the creation of God: 15 I know your works, that you are neither hot nor cold.
 If only you were hot or cold!
 16 So then: Because you are lukewarm, and neither hot nor cold, I am poised to spew you out of my mouth.
-17 Because you say, ‘I am rich, and have acquired wealth in abundance, and stand in need of nothing,” yet fail to see that you are wretched and pitiful and poor and blind and naked, 18 I counsel you to buy from me gold refined in fire, so you can acquire true wealth; and white garments, so you can dress yourself, concealing the shame of your nakedness; and eye salve with which to anoint your eyes, so you can truly see.
-19 All whom I love I reprove and discipline.
+17 Because you say, ‘I am rich, and have acquired wealth in abundance, and stand in need of nothing,” yet fail to see that you are wretched and pitiful and poor and blind and naked, 18 I counsel you to buy from me gold refined in fire, so that you can acquire true wealth; and white garments, so that you can clothe yourself, concealing the shame of your nakedness; and eye salve with which to anoint your eyes, so that you can truly see.
+19 All whom I love, I reprove and discipline.
 So be zealous and repent.
 20 Look, I’ve been standing at the door, knocking!
 If anyone hears my voice and opens the door, I will come in to him; and I will dine with him, and he with me.
-21 To him who overcomes I will grant to sit down with me on my throne, just as I also overcame and sat down with my Father on his throne.
+21 To him who overcomes, I will grant him to sit down with me on my throne, just as I too overcame and sat down with my Father on his throne.
 22 He who has an ear, let him hear what the Spirit is saying to the churches.”

-- Lit. you by no means know what sort of hour I will come upon (against) you
+- Lit. you will by no means know what sort of hour I will come upon (against) you

 - Or Book

 - Is.
 22:22